Eloise2000/SNNI-Performance-Evaluator/Crypten_evaluator/README.md

 ## How to Run the Experiment
 The experiment includes three main steps:
-1. Constructing various neural network architectures
+1. Constructing various neural network models
 2. Running secure neural network inference in a 2PC setting
 3. Building analytical models for performance evaluation